Vivek2610/config-driven-crm/README.md

 ### First load

-When the site first opens:
+When the site first opens (desktop viewport):

 1. **Contact list** is shown in the left sidebar — no contact is pre-selected.
 2. The **center panel** shows *“No contact selected.”* until you pick a contact.
-3. The **Notes panel** is open by default on large screens, but notes are empty until a contact is selected.
+3. The **Notes panel** is open by default on desktop (inline, right column), but notes are empty until a contact is selected.
-4. The **right NavBar** (5 icons) is always visible.
+4. The **right NavBar** (5 icons) is always visible on desktop/tablet.

+On **tablet**, Notes starts closed and opens as a slide-over drawer.
+On **mobile**, the app shows the Conversations tab with a bottom navigation bar — no multi-column layout.

 The app starts in `viewMode: 'list'` with `selectedContactId: null`.
 Conversations, notes, and contact folders only become active after you select a contact.